greggiannone/hmct-web/README.md

 Used to deploy database rules, storage rules, and function commands.
 Be sure to install the Firebase tools npm package: `npm install -g firebase-tools`

-Currently there are two projects that can be used:

-**hmct-web-dev
-hmct-web-prod**

-You can switch between these with the following command:

-`firebase use [name]` (ex: `firebase use hmct-web-dev`)

-Once you make your changes, you can deploy these changes to the currently selected project with the following command:

-`firebase deploy`
+Currently configured with two project aliases (**hmct-web-dev**, **hmct-web-prod**).
+These can be swapped between from the commandline with `firebase use [name]`.

+Once changes are made, they can be deployed from the commandline with `firebase deploy`.
+This will send it to the currently selected project.